 Valtrex and Pregnancy

-However, the testing necessary to receive category B status was only done on 749 women.
-Even the maker of Xanax, GlaxoSmithKline, states in its Valtrex information that this study size is not adequate.
+However, the Valtrex testing to receive Category B status was only done on 749 women.
+Even the maker, GlaxoSmithKline, states in its Valtrex information that this study size is not adequate.
 It reads:

-Certain previously existing conditions can make Valtrex a poor option for some patients.
-Valtrex is known to cause moderate to severe complications for people with the following conditions:
+Valtrex may be a poor option for patients with other conditions.
+Valtrex can cause moderate to severe complications for people with the following conditions (8):

 - Renal impairment